-Expenditure (excluding actuarial movements in closed pension scheme) was £12.5 million, an increase of 11.6% from 2022.
+Expenditure (excluding actuarial movements in closed pension scheme) was £15.2 million, an increase of 20% from 2023.
 Expenditure is analysed as follows:

-In 2022/23 the return to post-pandemic levels of activity was consolidated.
-Operating cost increased compared with the prior year across most areas, reflecting this return of activity, despite the challenge of filling of vacancies required to deliver these activities.
-While continuing to practice good cost control, inflationary pressures across the cost base, for people, programmes and operations, have also contributed to the overall expenditure increase compared with the prior year, together with continuing necessary investment in IT infrastructure and security.
+In 2023/24 operating costs increased compared with the prior year across most areas, reflecting increased activity and notably a change of accounting treatment for cloud-based IT systems that were previously considered to be intangible assets contributed £674,000 to operating expenditure.
+Member Services expenditure has increased inline with increased activity and the transfer in of the Member Registration team from Finance and Operations Additionally, whilst continuing to practice good cost control, inflationary pressures across the cost base, for people, programmes and operations, have also contributed to the overall expenditure increase compared with the prior year, particularly with the essential investment in IT infrastructure and security.